What is gross profit?

 - Machinery and depreciation expenses on production equipment

-COGS doesn’t include indirect expenses like:
+COGS doesn’t include indirect or administrative expenses from business operations like:

 - Salaries for indirect labour costs—i.e. lawyers, accountants, management, etc.